 A Spin Around the Blockchain—Exploring Future Government ApplicationsJune 2018

-Topics: Enterprise Architectures, Network Architectures, Architectures (General), Distributed Systems, Systems Engineering, Data Encryption, Data (General)
+Topics: Blockchain, Enterprise Architectures, Network Architectures, Architectures (General), Distributed Systems, Systems Engineering, Data Encryption, Data (General)

 Blockchain has essentially created a new type of internet in which information can be widely distributed without relying on traditional centralized architectures.

 Media coverage of Bitcoin, the digital currency (or cryptocurrency) for which blockchain was originally devised, has fueled public curiosity and industry interest in this revolutionary technology.
 However, the same technology can be applied to such fields as defense, intelligence, and healthcare.